bridge in verona with view of towers in the background

 Start your day with an Italian breakfast.

-A typical italian breakfast of cappuccino and cornetto a sweet croissant like pastry
+A typical italian breakfast of cappuccino and cornetto, a sweet croissant-like pastry

 Visit Juliet’s House.

+Most people who come to Verona want to visit Juliet’s House, a place made famous by several Hollywood movies, especially Letters to Juliet.
 Because of its popularity, it’s a good idea to visit this place early in the day before it gets flooded by eager tourists looking for Verona’s most romantic spot.

 Visitors come to Juliet’s House mainly to admire the iconic little balcony, leave a love note on the dedicated wall, check out Juliet’s statue, and rub her right breast in hopes of some luck in love (hopefully, better luck than Juliet herself).

-What many visitors don’t know is that the famed balcony couldn’t possibly have inspired Shakespeare to write his Romeo and Juliet, since it is a 20th-century addition to the original 13th-century house.
+… But what many visitors don’t know is that the famed balcony couldn’t possibly have inspired Shakespeare to write his Romeo and Juliet, since it is a 20th-century addition to the original 13th-century house.

-If you happen to visit on the first Sunday of the month between October and May, you can access the museum for just €1.
-The regular price is €6 plus a 10% fee for online reservations.
+Budget Tip: If you happen to visit on the first Sunday of the month between October and May, you can access the museum for just €1!

 Explore Verona’s historical center.

-Made a UNESCO site in 2000, the city showcases two millennia of history, with architecture ranging from Ancient Roman to Gothic and Renaissance, all beautifully preserved.
+After visiting Juliet’s House, it’s time to check out Verona’s charming historical center.
+Made a UNESCO site in 2000, the city showcases an eclectic range of two millennia of architecture ranging from Ancient Roman to Gothic and Renaissance, all beautifully preserved.

 The square is surrounded by iconic buildings like Torre dei Lamberti and Palazzo Maffei.
 At its center, take a moment to admire the beautiful Fontana Madonna.

-Not far from Piazza delle Erbe, you can find the smaller but equally beautiful Piazza dei Signori, dominated by the statue of Dante Alighieri and surrounded by historic buildings like the Loggia del Consiglio and Palazzo del Podestà.
+Not far from Piazza delle Erbe, you can find the smaller but equally beautiful Piazza dei Signori, dominated by the Statue of Dante Alighieri and surrounded by historic buildings like the Loggia del Consiglio and Palazzo del Podestà.

 Check availability and book tour here!